 If Infobip succeeds it may be able to lift Croatia’s nascent tech industry with it.

-“I wish them a lot of luck, since these kind of companies are helping to create a snowball effect for everybody in the ecosystem,” says Mikuž.
+“I wish them a lot of luck, since these kinds of companies are helping to create a snowball effect for everybody in the ecosystem,” says Mikuž.

 Kutic is almost the perfect antidote to sluggish bureaucracy.
 After graduating from university he lasted for less than four hours in a civil service job at a state-owned electronics company.